jcaillon/valet/tests.d/cli-help/results.approved.md

 ```

-### ✅ Testing that we can display the help of a function using core::showHelp
+### ✅ Testing that we can display the help of a function using command::showHelp

 ❯ `valet self mock1 show-help`